Japan Rail Pass - is it worth it?

 About the new booking website:

-For the first time, users can not only purchase the rail pass online but also book tickets prior to their arrival in Japan.
+This allows the user to not only purchase the rail pass online but also book tickets prior to their arrival in Japan.
 This is ideal for visitors arriving during the peak travel seasons, when seats could sell out.

 Be careful that you still need to go to a designated JR ticket office and pick up the rail pass before using the trains.
 JR doesn't have a great E-ticket system that many European rail systems have.
 Once you have picked up the rail pass, you can go to any JR ticket office or automated ticketing machine to claim your reservation tickets.
 The ticket machines are plentiful at the major stations and come with various language options - it is likely much quicker than lining up at a ticket office, unless you require assistance with finding the right trains or you have other complicated needs.